Buying a home – the timeline

 DON'T be shy.

 Ensure you fully understand what your legal adviser will and won't do on your behalf.
-See the Legal Ombudsman's 10 questions to ask your lawyer about costs.

 DO ask if they've a holiday booked.